 Chocolate Fried Pies

-An old fashioned, made from scratch, fried pie has no equal.
+An old fashioned, made from scratch, chocolate fried pies has no equal.
 In the fried pie world, I have two favorites: Peach and Chocolate.
 For an amazing peach pie like my great grandmother made, you have to start with dried peaches.
 Fresh or canned just can’t pack the wallup of flavor that dried ones do.
-Click here for my recipe and if you want to watch me make them with Al Roker – just for kicks.
+Click here for the peach fried pie recipe and if you want to watch me make them with Al Roker – just for kicks.

 And for fried chocolate pies like I grew up with, you have to make your own chocolate paste out of sugar, butter, and cocoa powder, like my Aunt Sue does and you have to use the recipe that I put in my first cookbook, like I’m sharing with you here.